Troubleshoot your DNS settings

 While most DNS providers try to update your DNS records as fast as possible, many factors impact how long it takes for your site to appear on your custom domain, including TTL (time to live) and internet service providers.
 DNS changes can take up to 48 hours to fully propagate in all geolocations, although this typically occurs within a few hours, so it may be a matter of waiting a bit longer for the site to “come online.”

 You can double-check that your DNS records are correct and view the propagation status using a tool like whatsmydns.
 Only the Webflow DNS record values should appear as A and CNAME records for your root domain and subdomains.
+Check Site settings > Publishing > Production to confirm the correct DNS records for your site.

 If your domain isn’t working correctly after 48 hours, please troubleshoot your DNS settings or contact your domain provider’s help desk.
 If your DNS settings are correct, but you’re still experiencing issues with your published site, please contact Webflow’s customer support team.